boonsta/MDD/README.md

 #SQL Dump

 To download the database.
 You can take the "dump.sql" file and import into Sequel Pro if you are using that.
-Click on 'File' then 'Import' locate the 'dump.sql' and it should show in your database
+Click on 'File' then 'Import' locate the 'dump.sql' and it should show in your database.
 To download through terminal put in the following: $ mysql -u root -p LoginTut < dump.sql

 #FuelPHP